How to Set Up GPU Passthrough on Proxmox

 • In extreme cases, you may have to add a ROM file for your GPU.
 In more extreme cases, you may have to patch the ROM file further before adding it.

-• If you run into issues, troubleshoot each step one by one because it’s very easy to start randomly changing things hoping they will work which can have a severe impact on your ability to actually solve the problem.
+• If you run into issues, troubleshoot each step one by one because it’s very easy to start randomly changing things, hoping they will work, which can have a severe impact on your ability to actually solve the problem.

 Setting Up GPU Passthrough on Proxmox

 Follow the steps below, in order, to configure GPU passthrough on Proxmox.
+This includes turning on IOMMU, so make sure that you have IOMMU enabled in your BIOS before proceeding.

 Enabling IOMMU for PCIe Passthrough

-1. Ensure that IOMMU is enabled in the BIOS, then we will enable IOMMU in Proxmox.
+1. Ensure that IOMMU is enabled in the BIOS, and then we will enable IOMMU in Proxmox.
 Run the command below to modify the GRUB bootloader.

 nano /etc/default/grub